xiota/ftn2xml/Fountain_Syntax.md

 ## Modified Syntax

 * Continuations include a line with whitespace followed by a period.
 This makes continuations visible to the writer.
 Some text editors strip trailing whitespace, which would destroy continuations that consist of only whitespace.
 If a solo period is needed in the output, it may be escaped or formatted.
+* Formatting with `*` and `_` ignore spacing.
+  - May be useful to format text mid-word.
+  - Use escapes to if actual character is needed.
 * Multiple blank lines are collapsed into one.
-  - They can easily be forced with continuations.
+  - They can be forced with continuations if needed.
 * Notes may start with `[[` and end with a blank line.
 (This is implied by the standard.)
   - Notes may start with a blank line and end with `]]`.
 (So that accidental exclusion of a continuation does not let the end of a note through to the output.)
   - This modification effectively allows notes to cross blank lines.